 Okanagan College (OC), in partnership with the University of British Columbia's Okanagan Campus (UBCO) offers Years one and two of the four-year Bachelor of Science in Nursing (BSN) program offered at UBCO.
-Both programs are recognized by the College of Registered Nurses of BC (CRNBC).
+Both programs are recognized by the British Columbia College of Nurses & Midwives (BCCNM).

 OC students who successfully complete all courses in Years 1 and 2, according to the requirements listed below, will be granted admission to the BSN program at UBCO to complete the final two years of the program.

 Admission to the Nursing program at UBCO cannot be guaranteed for students who take a leave after completing the first two years of the program at Okanagan College.

 OC applicants are advised to consult the admissions section of the Academic Calendar for UBC and the program specific admission requirements.

 Requirements for transfer to UBCO are:

 It is important for students to note that the curriculum of the nursing program at OC and UBCO is different than the curriculum of the nursing program at UBC's Vancouver Campus.
 The partnership between OC and UBCO does not provide for direct transfer to UBC's Vancouver Campus.